 Born and raised in Bismarck, North Dakota, Vern started his 40-year career as an accounting coordinator with Capital Electric Cooperative.
-He moved on to Basin Electric Power Cooperative before being recruited to serve as business manager for North Central Data Cooperative (NCDC) where in 1992 he became general manager.
+He moved on to Basin Electric Power Cooperative before being recruited to serve as business manager for North Central Data Cooperative (NCDC), where in 1992 he became general manager.
 The data cooperative was one of six regional cooperatives recommended by a National Rural Electric Cooperative Association (NRECA) study committee to develop technology solutions to reduce operating costs and streamline processes for rural cooperative telecom and electric systems.

 But the consolidation was only the first step in meeting the data and processing needs of rural cooperatives; financing was needed to write code and purchase software.
-Vern sought help from the National Rural Utility Cooperative Finance Corporation (CFC).
+Vern sought help from the National Rural Utilities Cooperative Finance Corporation (CFC).

-Armed with CFC’s confidence and a $7 million line of credit, Vern and the staff successfully raised enough capital from NISC members that the organization never needed to draw down on its CFC line of credit.
+Armed with CFC’s confidence and a $6 million line of credit, Vern and the staff successfully raised enough capital from NISC Members that the organization never needed to draw down on its CFC line of credit.
 The sophisticated software platform, now comprised of more than 25 million lines of code, has enabled NISC to enhance the quality of life in rural America by bridging the technology divide.